History of the New York Mets: 1991–92

-During the 1991 season, the Mets were actually in contention for much of the season, closing to within 2.5 games of the front-running Pirates at one point.
+During the 1991 season, the Mets were contention for much of the season, closing to within 2.5 games of the front-running Pirates at one point.
 In the latter half, however, the bottom completely fell out and Harrelson was fired with a week left to go in the season, replaced by third base coach Mike Cubbage for the final games.
-Jefferies was once again a distraction as he released a controversial statement to be read on WFAN radio:When a pitcher is having trouble getting players out, when a hitter is having trouble hitting, or when a player makes an error, I try to support them in whatever way I can.
+Jefferies released a statement to WFAN radio:When a pitcher is having trouble getting players out, when a hitter is having trouble hitting, or when a player makes an error, I try to support them in whatever way I can.
 I don't run to the media to belittle them or to draw more attention to their difficult times.
 I can only hope that one day those teammates who have found it convenient to criticize me will realize that we are all in this together.
 If only we can concentrate more on the games, rather than complaining and bickering and pointing fingers, we would all be better off.
 This was seen as the end for Jefferies in New York as he would be traded to the Kansas City Royals in the offseason.
 The season ended on a high note, however, as David Cone pitched a one-hit shutout against the Phillies at Veterans Stadium, in which he struck out 19 batters, tying the National League regulation game record (first set by former Met Tom Seaver).

 With all of the personal problems swirling around the Mets after the 1986 championship, the Mets tried to rebuild using experienced superstars.
 They picked up Eddie Murray for over $3 million, Bobby Bonilla for over $6 million.
 They also traded McReynolds and Jefferies for one-time World Series hero Bret Saberhagen and his $3 million contract, along with signing veteran free agent pitcher Frank Tanana for $1.5 million.
 The rebuilding was supported by the slogan, "Hardball Is Back".